SoftBank, partners eye $20 billion investment in Indian solar projects

-NEW DELHI (Reuters) - Japan’s SoftBank Corp, together with Bharti Enterprises and Taiwan’s Foxconn, will invest about $20 billion in solar projects in India, in one of the biggest investment pledges to date in the country’s renewable energy sector.
+NEW DELHI (Reuters) - Japan’s Softbank Corp (9984.T), together with Bharti Enterprises and Taiwan’s Foxconn (2354.TW), will invest about $20 billion in solar projects in India, in one of the biggest investment pledges to date in the country’s renewable energy sector.

 SoftBank will have majority control in the newly formed company, SBG Cleantech, with Bharti and Foxconn as minority stakeholders.